rafrasenberg/rafrasenberg-website/content/posts/aws/zappa-microservice.md

 And now we are ready to deploy! **Wait a minute..
 WHAAAATTTT?!** Are you messing with me Raf?

-No I kid you not!
+No I kid you not.
 Run the following command:

 ```
 $ zappa deploy dev